gabikakol/maze-solver/README.md

 # Maze solver
-Repository for Algorithms and Data Structures Lab Course (4cr), University of Helsinki <br/>
+This is repository for the Algorithms and Data Structures Lab Course (4cr), University of Helsinki <br/>

 ## Project
 Main code: [here](main)